San Francisco, California

 We look forward to working with you to feed the many Americans that can need our help.You can learn more about The Urban Farmers at www.theurbanfarmers.org PLEASE NOTE: The meeting will be at The Fellowship Hall.
 The entrance to the hall is located at the lower parking lot of the church.
 If you enter Carol Lane from Mt.
 Diablo Road, please go past the church and look for the green sign for Springstone School.

 The Urban Farmers

-We are a grassroots, all-volunteer, 501(c)3 non-profit organization located in the East Bay of San Francisco.
-We harvest backyard fruit for the needy (and along the way do a few other related things like plant and maintain fruit trees) but our focus is on hunger relief.
-Fresh, local, healthy food for all.
-Come join!
+We are a grassroots, all-volunteer, 501(c)(3) non-profit organization located in the East Bay of San Francisco.
+We harvest excess backyard fruit for donation to the needy and in the process help learners understand issues related to food and food insecurity.
+Our focus is on hunger relief and building healthy, resilient communities.